Emotion-Focused Behavioral Intervention for Type 2 Diabetes

 The trial information does not specify whether you need to stop taking your current medications.
 It seems likely that you can continue your medications, as the focus is on emotional and behavioral intervention.

-What data supports the effectiveness of the treatment Emotion-Focused Behavioral Intervention for Type 2 Diabetes?
+What evidence suggests that the Group Emotion-Focused Behavioral Intervention (G-EFBI) might be an effective treatment for Type 2 Diabetes?

 This trial is for people with Type 2 Diabetes who struggle to keep their A1c levels below 7.0%, possibly due to emotional regulation issues that lead to Diabetes Distress (DD).
 Participants should have difficulty coping with diabetes self-care and experience high stress related to their condition.